Earthen Heart Community Homestead

 - Additional Comments:

 Honestly, this is a struggle.
-Though I, Julian, own the property, other members would potentially help define the culture, the goals and the method of governance.
+For now, under Human Laws, I, Julian, am sole owner of the 20 acre parcel.
+I pay the bills, have been here the longest and probably know the land, the plants, the quirks, etc….better than anyone.
+Future core members should mostly be in alignment with the current vision and direction.
 I would love to find individuals interested in sharing the title/deed to this land who are willing to commit time and resources to taking Earthen Heart to the next level.
-Thus far stays have been under one year and many decisions have to be made by the individual property owner though that is not my desired situation.
+Some decisions have to be made by the individual property owner though that is not my desired situation.

 - Shared Income: None